 This policy allows the driver to override the phone policies for the remainder of the trip.
 This requires a password given to the user by the administrator that must be entered on the phone while in the trip.
 An alert is sent to the administrator if it is used, as it is turning blocking completely off for the remainder of the trip.
 We do not recommend utilizing this feature.

-This policy allows the Android phones to send an automated text reply if a message is received while the vehicle is in motion, informing the sender that the recipient is driving and will respond later.
+This policy enables an automated text reply to any messages received while the vehicle is in motion.
+This message informs the sender that the recipient is driving, and will respond later.

 This policy is used in conjunction with the ‘Allow passenger zones’ policy.
-This policy controls which side of the vehicle is considered to be the passenger side of the vehicle.
+This setting defines which side of the vehicle is considered to be the passenger side of the vehicle.